 On December 10, 1941 the Japanese Army "Tanaka Detachment" landed at Aparri in conjunction with another landing at Gonzaga.
 Afterwards, the Appari area was occupied by the Japanese Army and was developed as a logistic area supporting the Japanese advance.
 Occupied by the Japanese until late June 1945.
 Starting in the middle of January 1945 attacked by American until August 1945.

 January 14, 1945–August 7, 1945

 In late February 1945, elements of the Japanese Army 103rd Infantry Division occupied the Aparri area including two regiments of infantry and two battalions of artillery under the command of Divisional Headquarters.
-Japanese Army General Yamashita anticipated the U. S. might conduct an airborne assault in the Cagayan Valley.
+Defending Japanese 14th Area Army commander General Tomoyuki Yamashita anticipated the U. S. might conduct an airborne assault in the Cagayan Valley.

 By the end of February 1945, Filipino guerrillas under U. S. Army Forces in the Philippines (Northern Luzon) USAFFE-NL controlled the area to the west of Aparri.
 At one time U. S. Army General Krueger considered mounting an amphibious landing at Aparri in late May 1945, but the idea was never implemented.